weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "All who?"

-"All the early settlers, weren't they, the white ones, too, indentured servants, outcasts, outlaws, men driven for one <span id="calibre_link-277" page-number="213" page-name="Page:There Is Confusion.djvu/219" page-index="219" page-quality="3" title="Page:There_Is_Confusion.djvu/219"></span>reason or other from their own countries?
+"All the early settlers, weren't they, the white ones, too, indentured servants, outcasts, outlaws, men driven for one reason or other from their own countries?
 But certain ones of them have always stood out, attained prominence."